Alluxio/alluxio/docs/en/operation/Admin-CLI.md

 The `report` command provides Alluxio running cluster information.

-If no argument is passed in, `report` will report the leader master, worker number, and capacity information.
+If no argument is passed in, `report` will report the leading master, worker number, and capacity information.

 ```bash
 $ ./bin/alluxio fsadmin report